-Probate is the process of officially proving the validity of a will, but the following information applies equally where the deceased person died without leaving a will in which case the grant is called 'letters of administration'.
+Probate is the process of officially proving the validity of a will.
+However, the following information applies equally when the deceased person died without leaving a will, in which case the grant is called 'letters of administration'.

-These terms refer to a legal document which allows the person(s) named in it to collect in and distribute the estate (property, money, possessions and so on) of a deceased person.
+These terms refer to a legal document that allows the person(s) named in it to collect and distribute the estate (property, money, possessions, etc.) of a deceased person.

-The grant is proof that a person, or persons, named in it are entitled to collect in and distribute the monies or other assets of the deceased and may be produced to those organisations (banks, building societies and so on) holding such assets.
+The grant is proof that a person, or persons, named in it are entitled to collect and distribute the monies or other assets of the deceased, and may be produced to the organisations (banks, building societies, etc.) who hold those assets.

 It may not be necessary to obtain a grant in the following cases: